-(2) The amount utilised for General Corporate Purposes does not exceed 25% of the GrossProceeds of the Fresh Issue.
+(1) To be determined on finalisation of the Offer Price and updated in the Prospectus.
+The amount utilised for General Corporate Purposes shall not exceed 25% of the GrossProceeds of the Fresh Issue

 E. Pre - Offer Shareholding of our Promoter, Promoter Group and the Selling Shareholder(s) as a percentage of the paid-up share capital of the Company